 The EMF Biological Research Trust

-Instead of supporting biological research directly, National Grid funds a research trust.
+Instead of supporting biological research directly, National Grid has funded a research trust.
 The Trust decide which projects to support with no input from industry at all.
 The Trust gives details of the research it supports on its own web site and its objectives can be found on the Charity Commission website (search for "EMF research").
+After 20 years or so of funding, the funding concluded in 2017 and the Trust is now spending the remaining reserves.

 Electric Power Research Institute